Qyuzet/bootstrap-javajam/README.md

 # JavaJam Coffee House

 Welcome to the JavaJam Coffee House project!
 This is a simple yet elegant website designed to showcase our coffee offerings, live music events, and more.
-Built using HTML, Bootstrap, and Font Awesome, this website is a great example of modern web design.
+Built using HTML, Bootstrap, and Font Awesome, this website is a great example of modern web design [TRY NOW](https://qyuzet.github.io/bootstrap-javajam/)

 ## Table of Contents